StarRocks/starrocks/docs/deployment/shared_data/azure.md

-# Use S3 for shared-data
+# Use Azure Blob Storage for shared-data

 This topic describes how to deploy and use a shared-data StarRocks cluster.
 This feature is supported from v3.0.